The Problem

 That's a valid query, and if your application just runs it as-is, doing nothing to protect the database from the user input, that query will evaluate true for every record in the Users table.
 It will return all the data for every record in the table.
 You'll likely leak details about all your users.

 Now yes, of course you should be validating all user input coming into your application, but that is an entirely different responsibility.
-That's more about rejecting bad data than application security.
+That's more about rejecting bad data than protecting the database.

 And contrary to scores of outdated tutorials on the subject, sanitizing user input doesn't cut it.
 As the SQL injection guide at Paragon Initiative puts it: